davidbowland/form-submit/README.md

    * Returns the value without scheme or invalid characters but that *may fail* `isHostname`

 * `formSubmit.validation.formatDomain(<value>)`
-   ex: `formSubmit.validation.formatDomain('dbowland.com/')`
+   ex: `formSubmit.validation.formatDomain('dbowland.com')`
    * Returns the value without scheme, invalid characters, or sub-domains but that *may fail* `isDomain`

 * `formSubmit.validation.formatIPAddress(<value>)`
    ex: `formSubmit.validation.formatIPAddress('127.0.0.1')`
-   * Returns the value formatted to pass `isIPAddress` or formatted until digits are exhausted
+   * Returns the value formatted to pass `isIPAddress`, stopping when the value is exhausted (missing digits are not added)

 * `formSubmit.validation.formatSSN(<value>, [format])`
    ex: `formSubmit.validation.formatSSN('123-45-6789')` or `formSubmit.validation.formatSSN('123-45-6789', '000-00-0000')`